New York Medicaid Consumer Directed Personal Assistance Program (CDPAP) Under the Community First Choice Option (CFCO)

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

 Assets should not be given away or sold under fair market value prior to applying for long-term care Medicaid.
-This is because NY Medicaid will be implementing a 30-month Look-Back Rule no earlier than March 31, 2024 for applicants of long-term home and community based services.
+This is because NY Medicaid will be implementing a 30-month Look-Back Rule sometime in 2025 for applicants of long-term home and community based services.
 Once implemented, violating this rule will result in a Penalty Period of Medicaid ineligibility.

 To determine if you might have assets over Medicaid’s countable limit, and if so, receive an estimate of the amount, use our Medicaid Spend Down Calculator.